The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

-\begin{itemize} \item Classical results from Geometric Measure Theory due to Almgren \cite{AlmgrenMemoirs} (see also Maggi's excellent book \cite{MaggiBook}) ensure the existence of isoperimetric minimizing clusters and $C^\infty$ regularity of their interfaces.
-However, we will in addition require regularity and structural information on the codimension-$1$ and $2$ boundary (as a manifold) of the interfaces $\Sigma^1 = \bigcup_{i<j} \Sigma_{ij}$, as well as information on the negligibility of the residual topological boundary.
-Such results have been obtained by various authors: F.~Morgan when $n=2$ \cite{MorganSoapBubblesInR2}, J.~Taylor when $n=2,3$ \cite{Taylor-SoapBubbleRegularityInR3}, and B.~White \cite{White-SoapBubbleRegularityInRn} and very recently M.~Colombo, N.~Edelen and L.~Spolaor \cite{CES-RegularityOfMinimalSurfacesNearCones} when $n \geq 4$.
-Together with elliptic regularity results of Kinderlehrer, Nirenberg and Spruck \cite{KNS}, these results imply that the codimension-$1$ part of the boundary of the interfaces (denoted $\Sigma^2$) consists of $(n-2)$-dimensional $C^\infty$ manifolds where three of the cells locally meet (like the cells of a simplicial $3$-cluster); the codimension-$2$ part of the boundary (denoted $\Sigma^3$) consists of $(n-3)$-dimensional $C^{1,\alpha}$ manifolds where four of the cells locally meet (like the cells of a simplicial $4$-cluster); and the residual topological boundary $\Sigma^4$ satisfies $\H^{n-3}(\Sigma^4)=0$.
+\begin{itemize} \item Classical results from Geometric Measure Theory due to Almgren \cite{AlmgrenMemoirs} (see also Maggi's excellent book \cite{MaggiBook}) ensure the existence of isoperimetric minimizing clusters and $C^\infty$ regularity of their interfaces $\Sigma^1 = \bigcup_{i<j} \Sigma_{ij}$.
+We will in addition require regularity and structural information on the codimension-$1$ and $2$ boundary (as a manifold) of $\Sigma^1$, namely the triple-point set $\Sigma^2$ and quadruple-point set $\Sigma^3$, respectively, as well as information on the negligibility of the residual topological boundary.
+Such results have been obtained by various authors: J.~Taylor when $n=2,3$ \cite{Taylor-SoapBubbleRegularityInR3} (see also F.~Morgan when $n=2$ \cite{MorganSoapBubblesInR2}), and B.~White \cite{White-SoapBubbleRegularityInRn} and very recently M.~Colombo, N.~Edelen and L.~Spolaor \cite{CES-RegularityOfMinimalSurfacesNearCones} when $n \geq 4$.
+Together with elliptic regularity results of Kinderlehrer, Nirenberg and Spruck \cite{KNS}, these results imply that $\Sigma^2$ consists of $(n-2)$-dimensional $C^\infty$ manifolds where three of the cells locally meet (like the cells of a simplicial $3$-cluster), $\Sigma^3$ consists of $(n-3)$-dimensional $C^{1,\alpha}$ manifolds where four of the cells locally meet (like the cells of a simplicial $4$-cluster), and the residual topological boundary $\Sigma^4$ satisfies $\H^{n-3}(\Sigma^4)=0$.
 Being slightly inaccurate in this introductory section, we call such clusters ``regular". \item For any stationary regular cluster with respect to a measure with smooth positive density on $\R^n$, we establish new integrability properties of the curvature of $\Sigma^1$, which may a-priori be blowing up near $\Sigma^3$.
-We show in Proposition \ref{prop:Schauder} that the curvature is in $L^2_{\text{loc}}(\Sigma^1) \cap L^1_{\text{loc}}(\Sigma^2)$.
-This is achieved using Schauder estimates for elliptic systems of PDEs, following the reflection technique of Kinderlehrer--Nirenberg--Spruck \cite{KNS}. \item The formula for the second variation of weighted area under a volume constraint for a general cluster and admissible vector-field $X$ involves integration over $\Sigma_{ij}$ of 7 terms, 4 of which are divergences of some vector-fields $Y_{ij}$.
-In order to justify integrating these divergence terms by parts on $\Sigma_{ij}$, replacing them with integrals on its codimension-$1$ boundary $\partial \Sigma_{ij}$, we establish a version of Stokes' theorem on the manifold-with-boundary $M_{ij} := \Sigma_{ij} \cup \partial \Sigma_{ij}$ for vector-fields which are non-compactly supported and which may be blowing up near $\overline{M_{ij}} \setminus M_{ij}$.
-The fact that the latter set has locally-finite $\H^{n-3}$-measure, enables us to handle vector-fields in $L^2(\Sigma_{ij},\gamma^{n-1}) \cap L^1(\partial \Sigma_{ij},\gamma^{n-2})$ whose divergence is in $L^1(\Sigma_{ij},\gamma^{n-1})$; it turns out that whenever $X$ is compactly-supported and avoids the singular part $\Sigma^4$, the $Y_{ij}$'s will indeed belong to this class thanks to the integrability properties of our curvatures.
-The isoperimetric stationarity of our minimizing cluster ensures that the contribution of 3 out of the 4 divergence terms vanishes, yielding an elegant final formula for the second variation of weighted area under a volume constraint:
+We show in Appendix \ref{sec:Schauder} that the curvature is in $L^2(\Sigma^1 \cap K) \cap L^1(\Sigma^2 \cap K)$ for any compact $K$ disjoint from $\Sigma^4$.
+This is achieved using Schauder estimates for elliptic systems of PDEs, following the reflection technique of Kinderlehrer--Nirenberg--Spruck \cite{KNS}.
+As explained in the previous subsection, this information is completely crucial for us, both for rigorously establishing the formula for second variation of perimeter in the multi-bubble setting, as well as for rigorously constructing our approximate inward fields, described below. \item To justify the various integration by parts we need to employ on each interface $\Sigma_{ij}$, we establish a version of Stokes' theorem on the manifold-with-boundary $M_{ij} := \Sigma_{ij} \cup \partial \Sigma_{ij}$ for vector-fields which are non-compactly supported and which may be blowing up near $\overline{M_{ij}} \setminus M_{ij}$ (here and below, $\partial \Sigma_{ij}$ denotes the codimension-$1$ manifold boundary of $\Sigma_{ij}$).
+The fact that the latter set has locally-finite $\H^{n-3}$-measure enables us to handle vector-fields in $L^2(\Sigma_{ij},\gamma^{n-1}) \cap L^1(\partial \Sigma_{ij},\gamma^{n-2})$ whose divergence is in $L^1(\Sigma_{ij},\gamma^{n-1})$, and the above-mentioned integrability properties of the curvature ensure that the relevant vector-fields indeed belong to this class.
+We thus finally obtain the following formula for the second variation of weighted area under a volume constraint: